Frequently Asked Questions

 What are your school start and end dates?

 Our school year must include 180 teaching days, usually beginning the third week in August and ending mid-June.
-Holidays include the Korean national holidays, American Thanksgiving, three weeks at Christmas, a week during Lunar New Year, and a week for Spring Break.
+Holidays include the Korean national holidays, American Thanksgiving, three weeks at Christmas, a week during Lunar New Year, and a week each for Spring Break and Fall Break.
 Take a look at our parent portal to view the flow of a typical year.